wikimedia/mediawiki-tools-scap/scap.md

 Scap has two subcommands for the patching process:

 * `scap list-patches` lists all the patches for a given train
+* `scap test-patches` tests all the patches for a given train apply cleanly
 * `scap apply-patches` actually applies the patches, if they can all be applied

+Note a caveat about **test-patches**: if a patch changes code changed by a previous patch, test-patches will fail, since it checks the patches apply against the clean source files in git.
+This means it's possibly that test-patches fails even though apply-patches would succeed.
+This has historically been a rare thing, but it's possible it will happen.
+(The fix for this would be for test-patches to actually apply the patches, which is somewhat complicated; if this starts happening, we will make the fix, but it's not worth it if it happens very rarely.)

 We verify the patching process by creating dummy git repositories for MW core and extensions, and dummy patches, and then verifying that the